yzhang-math/LeanSearch/README.md

 ## Usage and Example

-To use LeanSearch, you need to have build and traced a lean 4 repo with lean_dojo.

 [Look at the funsearch project for command, options and environment file](https://github.com/kitft/funsearch)

-However, the current lean_dojo implementation requires you to use the exact same theorem statement as in the locally traced Mathlib4.
+To use LeanSearch, you need to have built and traced a lean 4 repositary with lean_dojo, and use the exact same theorem statement as in the locally traced Lean repositary.

-Also, you need to update the sandbox initialization in sandbox.py to setup lean_dojo with the theorem needed.
-See lean_dojo interative documents for the setup.
+As a result, in addition to change the input sepc file, you also need to update the sandbox initialization in sandbox.py to setup lean_dojo with the theorem needed.
+See [lean_dojo document](https://github.com/lean-dojo/LeanDojo/blob/main/scripts/demo-lean4.ipynb) for the setup.

 An example command is

 ```console
 python ./leansearch/__main__.py runasync ./examples/Pi_eq_sum_univ.lean 10 --sandbox ExternalProcessSandbox --model mistralai/mistral-small-24b-instruct-2501 --evaluators 10 --samplers 10 --islands 5 --duration 60 --tag lean_test --envfile .env
 ```
+As of now, the --@funsearch.run theorem, and the argument after spec file, are both needed but without real usage.
+The sandbox must be ExternalProcessSandbox.
+The backup modules are not functional.
+Also, only a limited number of tactics are supported.

 ## Acknowledgments